Is Pottery Microwave Safe

 - Put only light items on the top of the pottery or the box containing it.

 - Put the pottery on a soft surface during loading and unloading.
-Be gentle while placing the pottery on pavement or a concrete block.
+Be gentle while placing the pottery on the pavement or a concrete block.

 - Try not to ship pottery items in unlabeled or gift boxes.
 The delivery person must know that they’re carrying a fragile item.

-Using Microwave to Dry Pottery
+Using a microwave to Dry Pottery

 You can use the microwave to dry pottery before glazing or painting.
 It might not be as good as letting it dry overnight, but if you’re in a pinch, this works fine.